 - Data-driven initiatives need new ways of working: B2B sellers and marketers now have easy access to more data than ever, however, they lack the process in place to act on that data instantly and make real-time decisions to serve, win, and retain customers.
 Data activation needs better alignment across departments and teams on shared, specific business outcomes.
 And the teams struggle to identify what data they need without that alignment.

 - Poor data management stands in the way of an organization’s achievement of sales and marketing objectives: 81% of the companies struggle to manage variety, volume, and velocity of their data.
-The challenges of their data management cause a ripple effect that blocks achievement of sales and marketing objectives; companies fail to improve their ability to create and implement one-on-one targeted engagement strategies, develop actionable insights, and provide personalized experiences across channels.
-For some organizations that caters to both businesses and consumers, the use of analytics and data is concentrated on the B2C side of the house, as a VP of a financial services company in the US describes; analytics and data are focused mostly on B2C, when not, data is complex to aggregate as it stays in several different locations.
+The challenges of their data management cause a ripple effect that blocks achievement of sales, marketing, and b2b lead generation services objectives; companies fail to improve their ability to create and implement one-on-one targeted engagement strategies, develop actionable insights, and provide personalized experiences across channels.
+For some organizations that caters to both businesses and consumers, the use of analytics and data is concentrated on the B2C side of the house, as a VP of a financial services company in the U.S. describes; analytics and data are focused mostly on B2C, when not, data is complex to aggregate as it stays in several different locations.

 - Lack of executive sponsorship and mature data analytics capabilities hold companies back: Support and encouragement from the top are very important.
 However, just 50% of the companies said that their organization’s top executives see analytics and data as a primary area of focus and strategic capability.
 Additionally, just 42% of the teams’ leverage quality, shared data across technologies and activities, and only 52% have implemented more mature analytics like predictive modeling.
 B2B sellers and marketers that haven’t yet embraced mature data activation techniques such as these will struggle more to compete.